 Medline (via Ovid) is a database of citations and abstracts in the fields of medicine, nursing, dentistry, veterinary medicine, health care systems, allied health and preclinical sciences.
 It contains more than 26 million references from over 6.500 worldwide journals.

 Medline (via PubMed) is a database of citations and abstracts in the fields of medicine, nursing, dentistry, veterinary medicine, health care systems, allied health and preclinical sciences.
 It contains more than 26 million references from over 6,500 worldwide journals.

 The SPORTDiscus database covers key areas of sports medicine and related fields.
 Content areas range from sports physiology and sports psychology to physical education and recreation.
 SPORTDiscus is ideal for researchers studying different aspects of fitness, health and sport studies.

-Sports Medicine & Education Index (Physical Education Index)
+Sports Medicine & Education Index (formerly Physical Education Index)

 Contains scholarly and trade literature on a wide variety of content, ranging from physical education curricula, to sports medicine, to dance.
 Other coverage includes sport law, kinesiology, motor learning, recreation, standardized fitness tests, sports equipment, business and marketing, coaching and training, and sport sociology/psychology.
 Health education and physical therapy are also covered as they continue to become more prevalent in society.

 Provides abstracts and citations to the scholarly literature in the psychological, social, behavioral, and health sciences.
 Includes material of relevance to psychologists and professionals in related fields such as psychiatry, management, business, education, social science, neuroscience, law, medicine, and social work.

 This large, multidisciplinary database provides access to bibliographic information, author abstracts, and cited references from scholarly journals and conference proceedings.
 A cited reference search enables you to find articles that cite a previously published work.